DanArmor/Bit_set_C/README.md

 The custom C library that provides the implementation of numerical set by bit-vectors.
 Made with educational purpose.

-bitset.h and bitset.c - main implimintation.
-That bitset.h is used for compilation by devs.
+bitset_dev.h and bitset.c - main implimintation.
+That bitset_dev.h is used for compilation by devs.

-bitset_user.h - header for end users, without "heavy" doxygen comments.
+bitset.h - header for end users, without "heavy" doxygen comments.

 ## Implemetation
 A Bit_set has 5 members: